noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 | **gates**  | 1 | 10+ |

 :::tip
 Preference arithmetic operators where possible.
-Attempting to optimise a circuit with bit-wise operations will lead to MORE gates.
+Attempting to optimize a circuit with bit-wise operations will lead to MORE gates.
 :::

 ### Use static over dynamic values